thedavidemmanuel/Hausa-English-Translation-Model/README.md

 ## Acknowledgments

-- **Data Source:** Special thanks to the contributors who provided the parallel English-Hausa dataset.
+- **Dataset Author:** Special thanks to Isa Inuwa-Dutse for providing the Hausa Corpus.
+- **Data Source:** The dataset is sourced from Isa Inuwa-Dutse's Hausa Corpus.
 - **Libraries and Tools:** TensorFlow, Keras, and NLTK for providing powerful tools for NLP and machine learning.

+Feel free to explore, modify, and enhance this project.
+Contributions are welcome!